 - Take your allergy medications before you get your shots

-If you’re concerned about delayed reactions after getting allergy shots, talk to your doctor.
+If you’re concerned about a delayed reaction after allergy shots, talk to your doctor.
 They can help you manage your symptoms and make sure you’re receiving the best possible care.
 Delayed reactions are rare, but they can happen.

-Delayed reactions to allergy shots are common, but thankfully they usually don’t last more than a few days.
+A delayed reaction after allergy shots is common, but thankfully they usually don’t last more than a few days.
 If you have any concerns or experience any unusual symptoms after getting your allergy shot, be sure to talk to your doctor.
+Additionally, there are allergy shot alternatives to explore.

 Have you ever had a delayed reaction after getting an allergy shot?
 Tell me your story via email, if you would like to share: chris@allergypreventions.com